egugliotti/QA-QC-Okeanos/README.md

 **Instructions:**
 1. Download the QA/QC.Rmd
 2. Download the SEDCI.R file
-3. Go to https://download.gebco.net/ and download the GEBCO 2019 2D netCDF within the boundaries (latitude and longitude) or your expedition.
+3. Go to https://download.gebco.net/ and download the GEBCO 2019 2D netCDF within the boundaries (latitude and longitude) of your expedition.